ayu-g22/BharatFD/README.md

 docker-compose up
 ```

+- Visit: Open your browser and go to http://localhost:3000 to view the app.

 ## Routes Explained:

-localhost:5000/api/faqs : Shows all the FAQs in the database.
+- localhost:5000/api/faqs : Shows all the FAQs in the database.
-localhost:5000/api/faqs?lang=hi or localhost:5000/api/faqs?lang=bn : Shows all the FAQs in provided language in the database.
+- localhost:5000/api/faqs?lang=hi or localhost:5000/api/faqs?lang=bn : Shows all the FAQs in provided language in the database.

 To test above routes:
 - Go to postman: